 In July 2019, the European Migration Network (EMN) published a study on the social-economic trajectories of beneficiaries of international protection in Belgium.
 The researchers compared the cohorts of persons granted a protection status in the periods 2001-2006 and 2007-2009 with persons granted a protection status in the period 2010-2014, in order to evaluate their respective participation to the labour market.
 Five years after they received protection status, 37% of the persons granted international protection in 2001-2006 and 2007-2009 were effectively working, compared to only 29% for those granted protection between 2010-2014.
 Where this could be verified, especially for the first two categories of persons, the labour market participation continued to increase.
 For example: 10 years after their recognition, approximately 50% of the persons granted international protection in the period 2001-2006 were effectively employed.
 The proportion of persons who have worked at least once was much higher, as 81% of them worked at least during a quarter of a year.
 This means that the majority of them had a formal job during their stay, after their recognition, and despite the vulnerability inherent to their group.
-Initial and subsequent periods of employment often last less than a year, indicating short working periods and a high degree instability.
-Therefore, a sustainable integration in the labour market still needs to improved according to the study.
+Initial and subsequent periods of employment often last less than a year, indicating short working periods and a high degree of instability.
+Therefore, a sustainable integration in the labour market still needs to be improved according to the study.